You grew up believing that looking at greenery and not reading while lying down would help prevent myopia, but are these just myths?

 But because many kids today spend a lot of time on their gadgets, they end up sleeping late.
 Looking at devices intensely at a near distance for long periods can worsen myopia, too.

-Eye exercises like rolling your eyes, massaging them and using acupressure techniques can help prevent myopia
+Myth: Eye exercises like rolling your eyes, massaging them and using acupressure techniques can help prevent myopia

 There’s no “conclusive scientific evidence” that these work, Dr See points out.